 - Chicagoland is a major hub for sex trafficking with an estimated 16,000 to 25,000 women and girls exploited annually.
 Men and boys are also exploited.

-- Statistical and anecdotal evidence indicate a presence of exploitation and user activity in the northern suburbs of Evanston/Skokie, Mt.
+- Statistical and anecdotal evidence indicates a presence of exploitation and user activity in the northern suburbs of Evanston/Skokie, Mt.
 Prospect, Gurnee, and Waukegan.
-For example, in January 2015, 19 men were arrested in an undercover trafficking sting in northern and southern Lake County.
+For example, each year on John's Day, up to 20 men are arrested in an undercover trafficking stings in northern and southern Lake County.
 Sheriff Mark Curran says, "I think it's important to go after the johns...Many of the woman in prostitution are not there willfully.
 Essentially they are victims by virtue of force or drug addiction.”

 - The safety of our children is at risk as well.
 In July 2014, the Lake County Sheriff's Office hosted a seminar called “Human Trafficking: Commercial Sexual Exploitation of Children” to call attention to the growing problem of the trafficking of youth in Lake County through gangs and other predators.